linuxserver-archive/docker-kodi-headless-armhf/README.md

 ## Versions

++ **31.08.18:** Rebase to ubuntu bionic, use buildstage and add info about websockets port.
 + **04.01.18:** Deprecate cpu_core routine lack of scaling.
 + **21.12.17:** Fix continuation lines.
 + **17.11.17:** Bump Krypton to 17.6.